 So let’s take a for-instance.
 Let say you have an application that has to send emails to people who aren’t in your organization.
 You really want to use a Relay connector to do this.
 Here’s how you set it up in the EMC:

 1. Navigate to Server Configuration -> Hub Transport in the EMC.

 2. Click New Receive Connector in the Right side pane.

 3. When the Wizard pops up, enter a name for the connector (Relay Connector works fine) and click Next

 4. The Local Network Settings screen doesn’t have anything you have to worry about for this, so you can click next to go on or change the settings there to meet your needs.

 By default, you can see that the entire IPv4 range shows up (I have IPv6 disabled on my email server, on yours it may show the whole IPv6 range here as well).
 Select all entries that show here and click the red X to remove them.
-Click Add and enter the IP address of the server you want to allow relay to.
+Click Add and enter the IP address of the server you want to use anonymous relay for.
 Click Next, then New to finish the wizard and create the connector.

 6. Once the wizard is done and the connector is created, you should see it in the EMC.
 Right click the new connector and go to the Permissions tab first.
 Select Anonymous and Exchange servers (You have to do this to allow Externally Secured Authentication to be a valid selection).
 You can also check whatever other groups you want as well.

 7. Click the Authentication tab and select the Externally Secured Authentication box.
 Remove all other check marks and click Apply.
 Click apply and the connector will be set up properly to allow Relay.